Can You Make Espresso in a French Press? (Here’s How)

 What’s more, you generate a lot more pressure when plunging the coffee than you do with a French press, so it’s a lot more similar to espresso in that regard.

-Whereas French press is suited to coarsely ground coffee, the excellent thing about the AeroPress is that you can use any grind size you wish.
+While the French press is suited to coarsely ground coffee, the great thing about the AeroPress is that you can use any grind size you prefer.

-Something I also like to use is the Fellow Prismo, which is an aftermarket pressure-actuated filter and lid designed especially for creating espresso-like drinks.
+I also like to use the Fellow Prismo, an aftermarket pressure-actuated filter and lid designed specifically for making espresso-like drinks.

 The Fellow Prismo’s stainless steel filter also allows the natural oils in the coffee to pass, giving the coffee more texture and body like you would experience in an espresso.